Gian Gastone de' Medici: Reign (1723–1737)

 After the War of the Polish Succession broke out in 1733, Charles marched a Spanish army south and defeated the Austrians holding the kingdoms of Naples and Sicily.
-Pursuant to preliminary peace terms negotiated in 1735 (but not finalized until after Gian Gastone's death with the 1738 Treaty of Vienna), Charles surrendered Parma and the claim to the Tuscan throne to Francis III of Lorraine in exchange for being crowned king of Naples and Sicily.
-(Francis was forced to surrender Lorraine to Stanisław Leszczyński, the losing claimant to the Polish throne.)
+Pursuant to preliminary peace terms negotiated in 1735 (but not finalized until after Gian Gastone's death with the 1738 Treaty of Vienna), Charles surrendered Parma to Emperor Charles VI and the claim to the Tuscan throne to Francis III of Lorraine in exchange for being crowned king of Naples and Sicily.
+(Francis was forced to surrender the Duchy of Lorraine to Stanisław Leszczyński, the losing claimant to the Polish throne.)
 Neither the Grand Duke nor Francis III were consulted.
 The latter was reluctant to cede his homeland to France, but the Holy Roman Emperor (soon to be his father-in-law) compelled him.
 Gian Gastone was angry; he had become quite attached to the Infante-Duke, and didn't like the prospect of a foreigner ruling Tuscany.
 Spain accordingly withdrew its troops from Tuscany in January 1737; 6,000 Austrians took their place on Francis's behalf.